By Nephat Onchenge

 7. Jemimah Onsare is under pressure by her board to exit as CEO of National Research Fund while Eng Pavel Oimeke of Energy and Petroleum Regulatory Authority is also fighting after a sponsored petitioner Dindi Oscar Okumu moved to the high court seeking orders to eject him of office over alleged integrity issues.

-8. Kenya Maritime Authority (KMA) boss Major (rtd) George Nyamoko Okong’o is also already at the loggerheads with the board of directors in what is said to be a scheme orchestrated by his predecessor and now state department of Maritime and Shipping PS Nancy Karigithu.
+8. Kenya Maritime Authority (KMA) boss Major (rtd) George Nyamoko Okong’o is under pressure to resign, he is at the loggerheads with the board of directors in what is said to be a scheme orchestrated by his predecessor and now state department of Maritime and Shipping PS Nancy Karigithu.

 Ms. Karigithu who sits on the KMA board by virtue of her position has been piling pressure on her colleagues to find a way of removing him.